131/h264-live-player/README.md

 This is a very simple h264 video player (that can run on live stream) for your browser.
 You might use this with raspicam raw h264 stream.
 This is a player around [Broadway](https://github.com/mbebenita/Broadway) Decoder, with very simple API.
-NAL unit (h264 frames) are split on the server side, so the client side is very simple (and allow frame skipping easily)
+NAL unit (h264 frames) are split on the server side, transported using websocket, and sent to the decoded (with frame dropping, if necessary)

 # History